SirPepe/html-import/readme.md

 * `src` defines the source HTML document for an import element.
 You can omit, remove or update the attribute at any time and the element will (if necessary) reload the source file and update itself.
+Both relative and absolute URLs work.
 * `selector` defines a selector for specific elements to import from the source document.
 You can omit, remove or update the attribute at any time and the element will (if necessary) reload the source file and update itself with the